meetbryce/unify/docs/INFORMATION_SCHEMA.md

 The generation of these reports should "pull" the dependent data through the system.
 That is, I should trace through the data sets used by the reports back ultimately to connector tables, refresh the data from those connectors, then run any intermediate transformation steps, and then re-generate the report.

-So I have:

-**report** This is the fundamental thing that I want to create.